 Besides being increasingly dedicated to the teaching of writing—in 1967, she co-founded the Teachers & Writers Collaborative in New York—Paley was a notable peace activist, committed to anti-war movements throughout her lifetime.
 During the war in Vietnam, Paley joined the War Resisters League, and traveled to Hanoi in 1969 on a peace mission attempting to free prisoners of war.
 In 1978, she was arrested for covering part of the White House lawn with an anti-nuclear weapons banner.
 She also wrote numerous nonfiction pieces opposing war.

 In 1961, Paley was awarded a Guggenheim Fellowship.
 In 1989, she was deemed the first official New York State Writer by New York Governor Mario Cuomo.
-Other honors include the Edith Wharton Award (1983) and the Jewish Cultural Achievement Award in the Literary Arts (1994).
+Other honors include a National Endowment for the Arts fellowship in 1967, the Edith Wharton Award in 1983, and the Jewish Cultural Achievement Award in the Literary Arts in 1994.
 She was Vermont State Poet Laureate (2003-2007) and her Collected Stories was a finalist for both the Pulitzer Prize and National Book Award.
 She gave the commencement speech at Sarah Lawrence College in 2004.